peach bourbon pork tenderloin

 The first is moisture.
 Pork tenderloin is a lean cut.
 It is forgiving in terms of cooking time, but lean muscle can dry out quickly when heat is applied without something working against it.
 Wrapping the tenderloin in bacon before it goes into the pan solves this before the problem starts.
 As the bacon renders in the oven, the fat bastes the tenderloin from the outside.
 By the time the internal temperature reaches 145°F, the center is still slightly pink and the texture is clean rather than chalky.

 The second reason is crust.
-When you sear the bacon-wrapped tenderloin in a cast iron skillet before the oven, the bacon tightens and crisps on all sides.
+When you sear the bacon-wrapped tenderloin in a heavy stainless skillet before the oven, the bacon tightens and crisps on all sides.
 It creates a shell that holds the tenderloin together through the roasting phase and gives each medallion that visible ring of crispy bacon all the way around when you slice it.
 This is not just about flavor.
 It is about what the plate looks like when it reaches the table.

 Use thick-cut applewood-smoked bacon.
 Thin bacon does not give you the structure you need and it can tear when you sear it.
 Applewood smoke is cleaner and lighter than hickory, which means it cooperates with the peach glaze rather than competing with it.
 Wrap slightly overlapping, tuck the ends underneath, and secure with toothpicks if needed before searing.